Deducteam/predicativize/README.md

-Predicativize: a tool for making proofs predicative
+Predicativize: A tool for sharing proofs with predicative system
 =============================================

+We refer to the paper [Translating proofs from an impredicative type system to a predicative one](https://github.com/thiagofelicissimo/my-files/blob/master/predicativize.pdf?raw=true) for an introduction to the tool.

 ## Installation